maryash/maryash.github.io/235/projects/project'0/project'0.md

 ---

 ## Task 5: Submission
 You will submit your solution to Gradescope via GitHub Classroom.
-The autograder will look for and compile your `main.cpp` (and any other files).
+The autograder will look for and compile your `HelloWorld.hpp` and `HelloWorld.cpp`.

 Although Gradescope allows multiple submissions, it is **not** a platform for testing or debugging.
 You **MUST** test and debug your program locally.